-FREDERIC TOWNSHIP MANAGEMENT'S DISCUSSION & ANALYSIS YEAR ENDED JUNE 30, 2021
+MANAGEMENT'S DISCUSSION & ANALYSIS YEAR ENDED JUNE 30, 2022

-This section of Frederic Township's annual financial report presents our discussion and analysis of the Township's financial performance during the fiscal year ended June 30, 2021.
+This section of Frederic Township's annual financial report presents our discussion and analysis of the Township's financial performance during the twelve months ended June 30, 2022.
 Please read it in conjunction with the financial statements, which immediately follow this section.